borgbase/docs.borgbase.com/setup/cli.md

 1. TOC
 {:toc}

+{: .note }
-**Note**: You should be comfortable using the command line.
+You should be comfortable using the command line.
 If you prefer a graphical, client, look into our [Vorta Desktop Client](/setup/vorta) instead.
 These instructions should work on macOS and popular Linux flavors, like Debian, Ubuntu, as well as Red Hat, Fedora and CentOS.

+{: .note }
+Borg will get a [major upgrade](https://borgbackup.readthedocs.io/en/2.0.0b3/changes.html#change-log-2-x) to version 2 later this year, which brings many improvements and removes legacy code- and features.
+Most commands stay the same.
+Where there is a difference, you can choose the right version using the tabs above the code snippet. *BorgBase* itself supports all the latest release of every major branch and you can choose the preferred version for each repository.

 ### Introduction
 In this article we will set up a backup software called Borg Backup (or Borg for short).
 There are other backup solutions for Linux or macOS, but Borg has all the features we would expect from a proper backup, like encryption, compression and deduplication.